jamespacileo/mr-piper/README.rst

 .. image:: https://i.imgur.com/QfiOH6z.gif

-Why?
+🤔 Why?
 -----------

-- No need to jump through countless hoops to get a test project going (with proper package management)
+- No need to jump through countless hoops to get a test project going ☺️ (with proper package management)
-- Keep your environment nice and clean, with auto-removal of unnecessary components
+- Keep your environment nice and clean ✨, with auto-removal of unnecessary components
 - It's easy to make reproducible environments for your CI and deployments (no more "it-works-on-my-machine" syndrome)
-- Easily make installable modules, no more `setup.py` fiddling
+- Easily make installable modules, no more :code:`setup.py` fiddling
-- Piper increases usefulness of some basic pip commands (e.g. check out `piper list`, `piper outdated`)
+- Piper increases usefulness of some basic pip commands (e.g. check out :code:`piper list`, :code:`piper outdated`)
-- A bunch of convenient utilities are included (e.g. `piper why`)
+- A bunch of convenient utilities are included (e.g. :code:`piper why`)

 Usage
 ----------